D/s and M/s Relationships: An Annotated Reading List

-This is my annotated reading list of books about power dynamics.
-New reviews are marked with NEW REVIEW.
-(The books might not be new – my review is.)
-Note that, with one or two exceptions, I’m exclusively reviewing books that are about conscious, chosen relationship power dynamics.
-Many other book deal with power dynamics in other situations (the workplace, spiritual paths, etc.) and you can learn tons from them that cross-apply to D/s and M/s, but my purpose here is to focus on the ones that are directly and openly about these kinds of relationships and require no inference.
-Also, please note that just because a book appears here doesn’t mean I recommend it.
-I’ll let you draw your own conclusions from the reviews themselves.
+With one or two exceptions, the books listed here are about conscious, chosen relationship power dynamics.
+Many other books deal with power dynamics in other situations (the workplace, spiritual paths, etc.) and you can learn tons from them that cross-apply to D/s and M/s, but here I focus on the ones that are directly and openly about D/s and M/s relationships and require no extrapolation.